 Company Turns Ashes From Dead People Into Vinyl Records

 “When the album of life finally reaches the end wouldn’t it be nice to have that record spinning for eternity?”
-That’s the question asked at AndVinyl.com, a British website that offers the opportunity to have your ashes pressed into a vinyl record for your loved ones to cherish forever.
-A real, working vinyl record.
+AndVinyl.com, a website that offers the opportunity to have your ashes pressed into a vinyl record, poses that question.
 That’s right, you can be laid to rest spinning at 33 1/3 rpm!

 The cost of having your ashes pressed into vinyl?
 The basic package, which includes 30 copies ash-pressed vinyl records and a non-portrait cover will set you back about $4,500.
 You’ll have to pay an additional $5300 for the cover portrait, and another $500 if you want to schedule a sitting.

 Never mind the corniness of the actual website, featuring a grim reaper with eyes lit up red, headphones on, holding an LP record and portable player.
 Try not to think about the cheesy puns on the page, like “Live from beyond the groove!”.
 This is a really unique way of saving the memory of a loved one who loves music – especially vinyl.